zzzprojects/learn-orm/tutorials/dapper/dynamic-parameters.md

 The dynamic parameters allow you to specify parameters when you need to send parameters into a stored procedure or an SQL Statment.
 You can also use the anonymous type method that we have used in the previous articles.

-Let's consider the following simple example which retrieves the author data including books using the anonymous type method.
+Let's consider the following simple example, which retrieves the author data, including books using the anonymous type method.

 ```csharp
 private static void GetAuthorAndTheirBooksSP(int id)